IgnisDa/ryot/docs/content/migration.md

 ## From `v3.*` to `v4.*`

-1. Upgrade the server to `v3.14.16` to make sure all pending migrations are applied.
+1. Upgrade the server to `v3.4.16` to make sure all pending migrations are applied.
+For example, if using docker-compose, you can make this change: `image: "ghcr.io/ignisda/ryot:v3.4.16"`.

 2. Go to the "Preferences" settings, then the "General" tab, and click on "Disable yank integrations" twice.
-This will ensure that latest settings have been applied.
+This will ensure that latest preferences have been applied.

 3. Go to the "Miscellaneous" settings and click on "Re-evaluate workouts".